lrslab/nanoCEM/docs/tutorials.md

 ## Dataprep

+[comment]: <> (Before utilizing NanoCEM, it is required to convert the raw data format to the appropriate format &#40;single-format `fast5`)

+[comment]: <> (or `blow5`&#41; and perform basecalling to obtain a `fastq` file.
+Subsequently, select a suitable reference `fasta` file)

+[comment]: <> (based on research requirements and proceed with the re-squiggle process using either `tombo` or `f5c`.)
-Before utilizing NanoCEM, it is required to convert the raw data format to the appropriate format (single-format `fast5` or `blow5`) and perform basecalling to obtain a `fastq` file.
-Subsequently, select a suitable reference `fasta` file based on research requirements and proceed with the re-squiggle process using either `tombo` or `f5c`.
+Before utilizing nanoCEM, it is required to convert the raw data format to the appropriate format `blow5` and perform basecalling to obtain a `fastq` file.
+Subsequently, select a suitable reference `fasta` file.
+The current ONT defaults is to return `pod5` format, here is a script to transfer,

+    # install package
+    pip install blue-crab

+    # blow5 to blow5
+    blue-crab p2s file.pod5 -o file.blow5

 For more details and commands, please refer to the [Data preparation from raw reads](preparation.md) page.